Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Introduction

 Our project investigates features or pairings of features (of the viewer or the person(a) in the video) that are the most important ones needed to determine an observer's ability to detect deepfake videos and avoid being duped.
 Conversely, we also ask what pairings of features (of the viewer or the person(a) in the video) are important to determine an observer's likelihood of being duped by a deepfake video.

-Our null hypothesis asserts that none of the features or pairing of features we measure in our survey produce biases that are significantly important in a user being duped by a deepfake video or being able to detect a deepfake video.
+Our null hypothesis asserts that none of the features or pairing of features we measure in our survey produce biases that show strong evidence of the importance of a user being duped by a deepfake video or being able to detect a deepfake video.
 We then measure our confidence in rejecting this null hypothesis by measuring a bootstrap credibility interval for a difference in means test between the accuracy of two populations (comparing Matthew's Correlation Coefficient scores).
-In all tests, we use 10,000 bootstrap samples and consider a comparison significant if the difference is observed in 95\% of samples (i.e., in 9,500 pairs).
+In all tests, we use 10,000 bootstrap samples and consider a comparison significant (having strong evidence) if the difference is observed in 95\% of samples (i.e., in 9,500 pairs).
 With this method, our paper aims to better understand how potential social biases affect our ability to detect misinformation.